MDIL-SNU/SevenNet/README.md

 > [!IMPORTANT]
 > Please install PyTorch manually depending on the hardware before installing the SevenNet.

+#### Optional requirements
+- nvcc compiler

+This should be available when `pip install` to compile our GPU-accelerated `D3Calculator`.

 Give that the PyTorch is successfully installed, please run the command below.
 ```bash
 pip install sevenn
 pip install https://github.com/MDIL-SNU/SevenNet.git # for the latest version
 ```
-We strongly recommend checking `CHANGELOG.md` for new features and changes because the SevenNet is under active development.
+We strongly recommend checking `CHANGELOG.md` for new features and changes because SevenNet is under active development.

 ## Usage<a name="usage"></a>
 ### ASE calculator<a name="ase_calculator"></a>